DashineePARMANUM/statistics-projects-summer-2025/Python_Data_Analysis/Python_Docs/Python_Process.md

 ---
 ## 6. Key Insights
--
+- Most Oscar-winning performances occurred when actresses were in their 30s, though there is a notable cluster in the 20s.
+- There is a weak trend toward younger winners in recent years, though the regression line shows only a slight slope.

 ---
 ## 7. Challenges and Solutions
+- Cleaning the dataset: Quotation marks and extra spaces caused read issues.
+    - Preprocessed in Excel and used `.str.strip()` in Python.
+- Handling outliers
--
+    - Used IQR method.

 ---
 ## 8. Final File
-- The runnable Python script containing all functions/steps (with explantions) used in this report is saved in `Python_Final.py` (`Python_Scripts`).
+- The runnable Python script containing all functions/steps (with explanation) used in this report is saved in `Python_Final+Exp.py` (`Python_Scripts`).
-- `Python_Final+Ans.py` (`Python_Scripts`) may also be consulted for the code and output in a single file.
-- Any of those files can be executed directly in Visual Studio Code to reproduce the analyses and insights described above.
+- Any of those files in `Python_Scripts` can be executed directly in Visual Studio Code to reproduce the analyses and insights described above.

 ---
 *Contact: dashinee.parmanum@gmail.com*